RosterElf Logo

 Tips:

-• Request copies during onboarding and when certifications are renewed
+• Request copies during employee onboarding and when certifications are renewed

 • Check licence numbers against official registers where available